III. The Divisions

 The Council of the Divisions shall consist of the chairpersons of the Divisions, the Chairperson of the Council, and the Chairperson-elect of the Council.
 The Chairperson of the Council is elected by the Council from among its members for a three-year term and serves as a voting member of the Board of Directors.
 The Council meets at the Annual Meeting to communicate common concerns and to convey through its Chairpersons these concerns and policy recommendations to the Board of Directors.
 Please make sure that your division is represented at all scheduled meetings of the Council.
 If you cannot attend, appoint someone else to represent the division.

 The Chairperson of the Council of the Divisions may recommend replacing a Division Chair to the Executive Officer and the Administrative Officer if the Division Chairperson fails to fulfill one or more of the following requirements after at least two reminders/warnings: (1) distribute at least one newsletter per year, (2) provide an annual division budget on time, and (3) maintain a current division mission statement on the division’s web page.
-In addition, SSSP requests that division chairpersons review their mission statement at least every two years, but certainly each time a new division chair begins his/her term, and makes changes as necessary.
-The Executive Officer will discuss the recommendation to replace a chairperson who is not fulfilling his/her responsibilities Division Chair with the Chairperson of the Council of the Divisions and the Administrative Officer.
-If they agree to proceed with the recommendation to replace, the Executive Officer will forward the recommendation to the Board of Directors for the final decision, and invite the Division Chairperson to submit to the Board, through the Administrative Office, a challenge to the recommendation if s/he does not agree with the recommendation within two weeks of notification.
+In addition, SSSP requests that division chairpersons review their mission statement at least every two years, but certainly each time a new division chair begins his/her of their term, and makes changes as necessary.
+The Executive Officer will discuss the recommendation to replace a chairperson who is not fulfilling his/her or their responsibilities Division Chair with the Chairperson of the Council of the Divisions and the Administrative Officer.
+If they agree to proceed with the recommendation to replace, the Executive Officer will forward the recommendation to the Board of Directors for the final decision, and invite the Division Chairperson to submit to the Board, through the Administrative Office, a challenge to the recommendation if s/he or they do not agree with the recommendation within two weeks of notification.
 If the Board decides to replace the Division Chair, an emergency election will be held within one month to elect a replacement chair.

 The Executive Officer may initiate efforts to review the viability of any division that fails to comply with one or more of the following requirements: (1) have at least 50 members for two years running, (2) have a replacement chair elected by the end of the current chair’s term of office, (3) organize at least two sessions for the Annual Meeting, (4) be represented at every meeting of the Council of Divisions, and (5) hold a divisional meeting at the Annual Meeting.
 If the Executive Officer finds that a division is no longer viable according to these criteria, the Executive Officer will discuss the recommendation to eliminate the division with the Council and invite the division in question to respond to the Executive Officer’s recommendation.
-The Executive Officer will then decide whether to forward his/her recommendation to the Board for the final decision.
+The Executive Officer will then decide whether to forward his/her or their recommendation to the Board for the final decision.

 1. Each division will hold a divisional meeting at the Annual Meeting with the Chairperson presiding.
 The divisional meeting should serve as a forum to discuss concerns of the division and nominees for Chairperson-Elect.
 The divisional meeting can be a place to: a) suggest sessions for next year’s program, b) plan special activities of the division, c) discuss awards sponsored by the division, d) recruit members for the division and the Society’s leadership, and e) plan publishing projects.